Home » Dinner Recipes » Chicken Bacon Ranch Potato Casserole

 Loaded Potato Ranch Chicken Casserole recipe from The Country Cook.
 Cheese, potatoes and chicken in a white baking dish topped with melted cheese, sliced cooked bacon and sliced green onions.

-• gold baby potatoes
+• baby gold potatoes

 • boneless, skinless chicken breasts